ReactiveBayes/Rocket.jl/README.md

 end
 ```

-In Rx.jl you will use an observable.
+In Rocket.jl you will use an observable.

 ```Julia
 subscription = subscribe!(source_of_values, lambda(